From the Executive Director’s Desk

 - In Oregon, several people who are DeafBlind have taken on leadership roles in their community.
 HKNC’s Confident Living Program was provided to senior adults with many positive individual outcomes.

 For a copy of the National Statewide Needs Assessment report, please send your request to Laura Thomas, HKNC Director of Field Services.

 On Board With UEB

-Since the workshop, everyone learning braille for the first time at HKNC – whether they are staff or students – has been learning the UEB code.
+Since the workshop, everyone learning braille for the first time at HKNC – whether they are staff or participants – has been learning the UEB code.
 Braille readers fluent in EBAE, have been working with their braille instructors to switch over to the new code.
 So bring it on!
-HKNC is committed to making sure all students at the Center receive the most up-to-date training available.
+HKNC is committed to making sure all participants at the Center receive the most up-to-date training available.

 Tech Update – The Smart Beetle

 Reviewed by Anindya “Bapin” Bhattacharyya, coordinator of National Outreach Adaptive Technology Training Program and the Iowa Deaf-Blind Equipment Distribution Program.